Kaliningrad: Medieval period

+Early modern period

-In 1454, Königsberg integrated within borders of Poland for a year as the capital of the Królewiec Voivodeship, and became a fief of Poland from 1466, also considered part of "one and indivisible" Kingdom of Poland.
-After the secularization of the Teutonic Order in 1525, Königsberg became the capital of the Duchy of Prussia, remaining under Polish suzerainty, and the black Prussian eagle had a crown around its neck bearing the letter "S" from the Latinized name of Polish King Sigismund I the Old.
-The multi-ethnic city was an important center of Polish and Lithuanian culture, especially as one of the pioneering centers of Polish and Lithuanian printing, and also thanks to the University of Königsberg, the second-oldest university of the Polish–Lithuanian Commonwealth.
-The population became predominantly Lutheran, although in the 17th century Roman Catholic and Calvinist churches were erected with Polish and German services in both rites, Lithuanian in the Catholic and French and English in the Calvinist.
+After the secularisation of the Teutonic Order in 1525, Königsberg became the capital of the Duchy of Prussia, remaining under Polish suzerainty.
+The city became an early and influential centre of the Reformation.
+Although predominantly inhabited by Germans, it was also an important centre of Polish and Lithuanian culture, especially as one of the pioneering centres of Polish and Lithuanian printing, and also thanks to the University of Königsberg, the second-oldest university of the Polish–Lithuanian Commonwealth.
+The city was the second largest centre of Polish printing after Kraków.
+The population became predominantly Lutheran, although in the 17th century Roman Catholic and Calvinist churches were erected with German and Polish services in both rites, Lithuanian in the Catholic and French and English in the Calvinist.

-In 1618 the Duchy of Prussia fell under the control of the Electors of Brandenburg, and in 1657 it became controlled in personal union with Brandenburg (sometimes referred to as Brandenberg–Prussia).
-The city had strong ties with Poland, and Polish authorities several times confirmed and extended its rights in support against absolutist ambitions of the Prussian dukes, and after 1657 the city actively opposed secession from Poland.
-The city acted as an intermediary in maritime trade between the Polish–Lithuanian Commonwealth and the Netherlands, England and France, with the 17th-century stock exchange including a painting depicting a townswoman buying goods from a Pole and a Dutchman, embracing the notion that the city's prosperity was based on trade with the East and West, particularly Poland and the Netherlands.
+In 1618, the Duchy of Prussia fell under the control of the Electors of Brandenburg, a branch of the Hohenzollern dynasty, and in 1657 it became controlled in personal union with Brandenburg (sometimes referred to as Brandenburg–Prussia).
+Poland functioned as the guarantor of Königsberg's political freedoms within the duchy.
+While opposing incorporation into Poland, the city maintained close ties with the Polish crown.
+Polish authorities several times confirmed and extended its rights in support against absolutist ambitions of the Prussian dukes, and after 1657 the city actively opposed secession from Poland.
+The city acted as an intermediary in maritime trade between the Polish–Lithuanian Commonwealth and the Netherlands, England and France, with the 17th century stock exchange including a painting depicting a townswoman buying goods from a Pole and a Dutchman, embracing the notion that the city's prosperity was based on trade with the East and West, particularly Poland and the Netherlands.
+It was the preferred export port, although not the only one, for parts of Warmia, Masuria, Mazovia and Podlachia in Poland, and several important trade routes from other places in Poland also led to the city, and one of the main ports (alongside Riga and Klaipėda) for Lithuania.